luxfi/LPs/LPs/lp-8100-fhe-precompiles-and-infrastructure.md

 ## Abstract

 This LP specifies the integration of Fully Homomorphic Encryption (FHE) capabilities into Lux EVM chains, enabling computation on encrypted data without decryption.
-The implementation uses permissively-licensed open-source libraries (OpenFHE and Lattice) to provide a vendor-neutral, commercially-friendly FHE stack.
+The implementation uses permissively-licensed open-source libraries to provide a vendor-neutral, commercially-friendly FHE stack.

 ## Motivation